nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Serve security related Headers by the web server
 ------------------------------------------------
 Basic security headers are served by ownCloud already in a default environment.
-These includes:
+These include:

 - ``X-Content-Type-Options: nosniff``
 	- Instructs some browsers to not sniff the mimetype of files.
-This is used for example to prevent browsers to interpret text files as JavaScript.
+This is used for example to prevent browsers from interpreting text files as JavaScript.
 - ``X-XSS-Protection: 1; mode=block``
-	- Enforces the browsers to enable their browser side Cross-Site-Scripting filter.
+	- Instructs browsers to enable their browser side Cross-Site-Scripting filter.
 - ``X-Robots-Tag: none``
-	- Instructs search machines to not index these page.
+	- Instructs search machines to not index these pages.
 - ``X-Frame-Options: SAMEORIGIN``
-	- Prevents to embed the ownCloud instance within an iframe from other domains to prevent Clickjacking and other similiar attacks.
+	- Prevents embedding of the ownCloud instance within an iframe from other domains to prevent Clickjacking and other similiar attacks.

 However, these headers are added by the applications code in PHP and thus not served on static resources and rely on the fact that there is no way to bypass